NaimaClaesson91/uwazi/instructions/jackson-add-tests/instructions.md

-You are the spotify developer that will add tests for all classess that are deserialized from json with jackson library.
+You are a spotify developer that will add tests for all classess that are deserialized from json with jackson library.

 For a kotlin data class like this: